 Bottom of North Rocks Dam

-Next to the second viewing platform are stairs going down to the creek and the bottom of North Rocks Dam.
-This area can only be accessed when the water level is low and it was incredible to see some videos online of the area after a lot of rain.
-On our visits, the water level has been low and contained within the mesh covered channel.
+Next to the lower viewing platform are stairs going down to the creek and the bottom of North Rocks Dam.
+This area can only be accessed when the water level is low.
+On most of our visits, the water level has been low and contained within the mesh covered channel.

 We normally spend a fair amount of time at the bottom of the dam.
 Our boys love splashing sticks in the creek, dropping leaves down the grate to watch them flood out and playing on the rocks.
 Plus running into the tunnel.

-There is a large amount of graffiti on the walls, despite (or in spite of) the sign saying no graffiti.
+There’s a large amount of graffiti on the walls, despite (or in spite of) the sign saying no graffiti.
 I really think this would be the perfect spot for a graffiti art competition and it would make for more ‘attractive’ graffiti.
-Unfortunately there was a lot of empty spray cans when we went and I walked out with a large bag full of them.
+Unfortunately there’s usually empty spray cans and other rubbish at the bottom and it’s easy to walk out with a large bag of rubbish.

 Other Side of North Rocks Dam

 The most direct way to reach the other side of North Rocks dam is to walk through the tunnel.
 This can obviously only be done when water levels are low and not after heavy rain.

 The view of the flood retarding basin is impressive from the other side as well.

 Western Viewing Platform